 Additional fringe features for employee engagement

-Non-EOR services for hiring foreign independent contractors
+Compatibility with hiring foreign independent contractors